 Apple is the mastermind behind the world’s most popular smartphone, the iPhone.
 The iPhone’s popularity is the key driving force behind the company’s dramatic growth over the past several years.

-Today, Apple trades with a market cap of more than $2 trillion and generates revenue of well over a quarter billion dollars annually.
-Over 40% of that revenue comes from the iPhone, the company’s flagship product.
+Today, the company trades with a market cap of more than $2.2 trillion and generates revenue of well over a quarter billion dollars annually.
+About 54%% of that revenue comes from the iPhone, the company’s flagship product.
 However, the iPhone isn’t the only product the company has up its sleeve.

 Apple’s core products include:

 - iPhone.
 The iPhone is clearly a blockbuster product.
-Taking more than 50% of the global smartphone market, according to Investopedia, Apple’s iPhone is the most popular smartphone in the world.
+Taking more than 50% of the global smartphone market, according to Fox Business, the iPhone is the most popular smartphone in the world.

 - iPad.
-The iPad tablet is another major product for Apple.
+The iPad tablet is another major product for the company.
 Representing about 10.5% of the company’s overall revenue, the iPad generates billions of dollars in sales per year.

 - Macbook.
 The Macbook is Apple’s laptop, and represents about 15% of the company’s annual revenue.